pallavisri09/Employee-performance-prediction/README.md

 5. Saving Pre-Process Data: save the all preprocess data in new file and add target feature to it.

-## 6.Machine learning Model Creation & Evaluation
-1. Define Dependant and Independant Features:

-2. Balancing the data: The data is imbalance, so we need to balance the data with the help of SMOTE

-**SMOTE:** SMOTE (synthetic minority oversampling technique) is one of the most commonly used oversampling methods to solve the imbalance problem.
-It aims to balance class distribution by randomly increasing minority class examples by replicating them.
-SMOTE synthesises new minority instances between existing minority instances.
-3.Splitting Training And Testing Data: 80% data use for training & 20% data used for testing

 ## Algorithms:
 * AIM: Create a sweet spot model (Low bias, Low variance)